7 Common Probiotic Mistakes You’re Making

 Mistake #7: You’re not taking the right dose

-Like we said previously, the dose must be proven effective to make a claim on package in Canada.
+The dose must be proven effective to make a claim on package in Canada.
 A dose is measured in colony-forming units (CFU).
 “Look for a product with at least 10 billion CFU, because that appears to be a minimum dosage across the scientific literature, and take as directed,” says Nielsen.

 The best way to ensure you’re getting the most out of your probiotics, experts say, is to follow a balanced high-fibre food plan, understand the type of probiotic you’re taking, review its clinical research, take the appropriate dose and store them according to the package directions.
-And if you have any concerns talk to your health care provider.
+And if you have any concerns talk to your healthcare provider.
 Then you’ll have no worries that your probiotics are failing you.